tamalCodes/Literally-Learning/javascript/JS_EventLoop_scope.md

 Now here's the trick inside of our timeout we set a timer for five seconds but it will be executed after 10 seconds because the call stack was super busy in executing other things so that is the reason why it seems that the set timeout is breaking our trust.

+## How do you implement zero timeout in modern browsers

+You can't use setTimeout(fn, 0) to execute the code immediately due to minimum delay of greater than 0ms.
+But you can use window.postMessage() to achieve this behavior.

 ## `setTimeout(0)` is not 0

 So we have seen that the `setTimeout()` is breaking our trust but what about the `setTimeout(0)` ?